| |

 No X-Files 7 17 76

- Have you or anyone you know ever had physical contact with beings from another planet?
+Have you or anyone you know ever had physical contact with beings from another

 Yes, Yes, someone